Rover (space exploration): Lunokhod 1

-Lunokhod 1 held the durability record for space rovers for more than 30 years, until a new record was set by the Mars Exploration Rovers.

 Apollo Lunar Roving Vehicle

 NASA included Lunar Roving Vehicles in three Apollo missions: Apollo 15 (which landed on the Moon July 30, 1971), Apollo 16 (which landed April 21, 1972), and Apollo 17 (which landed December 11, 1972).

 Lunokhod 2

-The Lunokhod 2 was the second of two unmanned lunar rovers landed on the Moon by the Soviet Union as part of the Lunokhod program.
+The Lunokhod 2 was the second of two uncrewed lunar rovers landed on the Moon by the Soviet Union as part of the Lunokhod program.
 The rover became operational on the Moon on January 16, 1973.

 It was the second roving remote-controlled robot to land on any celestial body.
 The Soviet Union launched Lunokhod 2 aboard the Luna 21 spacecraft on January 8, 1973, and the spacecraft soft-landed in the eastern edge of the Mare Serenitatis region on January 15, 1973.
 Lunokhod 2 descended from the lander's dual ramps to the lunar surface at 01:14 UT on January 16, 1973.
 Lunokhod 2 operated for about four months, covered 39 km of terrain, including hilly upland areas and rilles, and sent back 86 panoramic images and over 80,000 TV pictures.
 Based on wheel rotations Lunokhod 2 was thought to have covered 37 km but Russian scientists at the Moscow State University of Geodesy and Cartography (MIIGAiK) have revised that to an estimated distance of about 42.1-42.2 km based on Lunar Reconnaissance Orbiter (LRO) images of the lunar surface.
 Subsequent discussions with their American counterparts ended with an agreed-upon final distance of 39 km, which has stuck since.